Table of Contents

-The number of companies that use coworking spaces continues to grow every year..
-This doesn’t only include small or medium-sized businesses, large corporations are also taking advantage of the coworking trend including Airbnb and Amazon.
+The number of companies that use coworking spaces continues to grow every year, although there are no current statistics as to how many discrete businesses actually use coworking spaces at this time.
+However, trends demonstrate that it’s not just small and medium-sized businesses: large corporations are also taking advantage of the coworking trend, including Airbnb and Amazon.

-As of February 2, 2020, only 56 of the coworking spaces in the United States were owned by Black Americans. that number is continuing to grow.
+As of 2022, only 16 coworking companies were Black-owned, but that number is continuing to grow.
 Black women are the fastest-growing group of entrepreneurs in the US.
 And as minority-owned businesses continue to grow generally, office spaces will be built by and tailored to those minority groups.

 Some popular black-owned coworking spaces in the United States include Femology, The Gathering Spot, and La Create Space.

 10. What is the male to female ratio in coworking spaces?